esradogan/MyRepository/README.md

 # MyRepository
-It is my own repository to sharing my knowledge and to learning different knowledge about the software.
+It is my own repository to share my knowledge and to learn different knowledge about the software.